markkroening/Animus/README.md

 ### Troubleshooting Interactive Mode

 If you experience issues with the interactive mode:
-- Make sure the Llama model file is properly downloaded and placed in the `models` directory
+- Make sure your Gemini API key is correctly set in the `.env` file or as an environment variable
 - Check that all required Python packages are installed
+- Ensure you have an active internet connection
-- Try running the standalone script to bypass any issues with the CLI
+- Try running with the `--verbose` flag for more detailed error messages

 ### Automatic Log Collection